-Reasons to visit Tunisia
+Reasons to Visit Tunisia

-If you visit Tunisia be sure to explore one of the following highlights:
+If you visit Tunisia be sure to explore one of the following highlights during your stay:

-This maze of ancient streets that house covered souqs that sell all sorts of products, including shoes and shisha pipes.
-Palaces, hammans and mosques are scattered throughout.
-Head to the Bardo Museum to witness Roman mosaics that proved an insight to ancient North African life.
+This maze of ancient streets house covered souqs that sell all sorts of products, including shoes and shisha pipes.
+Palaces, Hammans, and mosques are scattered throughout.
+Head to the Bardo Museum to witness Roman mosaics that provide an insight to ancient North African life.

-The small island of Djerba
+The Island of Djerba

 Though it is a small island, Djerba is perfect for a traveler who wishes to relax and engage in some fun activities.
-There’s a range of shops that sell many different local articrafts.
-Djerba features a maze of cobblestone streets and interesting buildings.
-There are several resorts along the Plage Sidi Mahrez beach.
-You can vist the Djerba Traditional Heritage Museum to learn more about the diverse cultures and religions in the island.
+There is a range of shops that sell many different local arts and crafts.
+Djerba features a maze of cobblestone streets and interesting buildings, and well as Gullala, the only Berber city on the island.

 Experience the Sahara

 The Sahara desert stretches over ten countries, including the south of Tunisia.
-You can begin the trip at Djerba and from there you can either visit the west, dotted with salt lakes or you can go to the Sahara Oases.
+You can begin the trip at Djerba and from there you can either visit the west, dotted with salt lakes, or you can go to the Sahara Oases.

 - Cost of accommodation varies, but travelers on a budget can find hotels or rooms for 20 DT per night, while a room in a top-end hotel can cost between 150 to 300 DT.

-Bargaining or haggling is part of the Tunisian experience for tourist goods and services.
+- Bargaining or haggling is part of the Tunisian experience for tourist goods and services.
 However, don’t expect to bargain everywhere.
 Many tourist shops will have fixed prices.

-ATMs are available in most towns and credit cards can be used at top-end establishments.
+- ATMs are available in most towns and credit cards can be used at top-end establishments.
 Make sure you always have some cash with you.

 Greetings are formal and handshakes are followed by lightly touching your heart with your right hand.
 Men should wait for Tunisian women to offer a handshake.

-The dress code in Tunisia is something worth taking into account.
+- The dress code in Tunisia is something worth taking into account.
 Both sexes should cover their shoulders.
 Outside the cities, people are more conservative and above-the-knee short may be perceived as inappropriate.